Does your dog need Digestive Enzymes?

 There are four main types of digestive enzymes: amylase, protease, lipase, and cellulase.

-Each one is responsible for breaking down different foods (i.e. lipase breaks down fat and amylase breaks down starches).
+Each one is responsible for breaking down different foods (i.e., lipase breaks down fat, and amylase breaks down starches).

 They are produced naturally within the body where digestion occurs (saliva, pancreas, stomach & small intestines).
 Enzymes also occur naturally in raw, fresh foods.

-So with enzymes being produced naturally in the body and in food, it’s hard to believe there would ever be a deficiency, huh?
+So with enzymes being produced naturally in the body and food, it’s hard to believe there would ever be a deficiency, huh?
 Here’s the catch…

-Enzymes are destroyed by heat, pesticides, food preservatives, artificial colorings, additives and flavor enhancers.
+Enzymes are destroyed by heat, pesticides, food preservatives, artificial colorings, additives, and flavor enhancers.

 Unfortunately, at least one (but usually many) of these processes happen when our pet’s food is manufactured.